“You have to drink a protein shake or eat a protein-rich meal immediately after your workout”.

 But to emphasize it once more, nothing wrong about the theory!

-The idea behind it is true.
+The idea behind it makes sense.
 Heavy workout depletes the glycogen stores and damages muscles.

 However, using these facts to create assumptions like: ” You must drink your protein shake 30 minutes after a workout, otherwise, you’ll lose all your gains” is just pure chatter.